Małgorzata Dzieduszycka-Ziemilska

-She graduated from Polish Studies at the University of Wrocław.
-Her master's thesis about the Theater of Jerzy Grotowski appeared in print and was the first book about Grotowski published in Poland.
+Dzieduszycka-Ziemils graduated from Polish Studies at the University of Wrocław.
+Her master's thesis was under the supervision of Professor Czesław Hernas, about Jerzy Grotowski's "Apocalypsis cum figuris."
+This thesis appeared in print and was the first book about Grotowski published in Poland.

-In the years 1974–1981, a collaborator of ITD, Kultura, Polityka and Dialog.
-In the years 1981–1990 she was the head of the literary theater "Kalambur" in Wrocław and the "Studio" Theater in Warsaw.
-She ran a foreign department in the magazine Teatr.
-She was the organizer of international avant-garde theater festivals in Wrocław.
+Dzieduszycka-Ziemilska wrote in various publications (magazines) ITD, Kultura, Polityka and Dialog Magazine.
+In the 1980s, Dzieduszycka-Ziemilska was the head of the Kalambul Literary Theatre in Wrocław and the "Studio" Theater in Warsaw, and ran a foreign department at Teatr Magazine.
+She was the organizer of some international theatre festivals in Wrocław.

 In 1990, she was appointed as an adviser to the Minister of Culture and became the representative of Poland in the Council of Europe's Culture Committee, as well as the general secretary of the Polish branch of the European Culture Foundation.
 In 1992, she was appointed Consul General in Montreal, where she held this position until autumn 1996.

 She was the co-founder of the Polish-Canadian Committee for Dialogue, focusing on Polish-Jewish cooperation.
-From 2000 to 2003 she was a permanent representative of the Republic of Poland to UNESCO in Paris.
+From 2000 to 2003, she was a permanent representative of the Republic of Poland to UNESCO in Paris.
 Member of the Polish Committee for UNESCO.

-She has two sons: Wojciech and Paweł with her husband, Andrzej Ziemilski (1923–2003).
-She comes from a family that used to wear the coat of arms of Sas.
+She has two sons: Wojciech and Paweł with her late husband, Andrzej Ziemilski (1923–2003).
+The Dzieduszycka side of the family used to wear the coat of arms of Sas.